Unital operads, monoids, monads, and bar constructions: Introduction

 We are especially interested in understanding the relationship between the operadic specialization of {\em monoidal} simplicial bar constructions and the {\em monadic} simplicial bar constructions $B_*(F, C, X)$ that were central to the original theory of operads.
 Here $X$ is a $C$-algebra and $F$ is a $C$-functor landing in some category, not necessarily the ground category of the monad $C$.
 The two bar constructions look quite different, and the comparision is not at all obvious at first sight.
 A precursor to this paper by the second author \cite{Rachel} explores this in the context of symmetric sequences.
-Although the monoidal bar construction admits greater generality than we shall pursue, we shall see that in practice it is often a specialization of the monadic bar construction and seems to be insufficiently general for the relevant topological applications.
+Although the monoidal bar construction admits greater generality than we shall pursue, we shall see that in practice it is often a specialization of the monadic bar construction.
+That specialization seems to be insufficiently general for the relevant topological applications; see \autoref{intex}.
 Pursuing comparisons in algebraic contexts deserves further study.

-Heading towards factorization homology, we show in \autoref{HWcon} how to construct a general analog of endomorphism operads starting from a cateory $\sW$ enriched in $\sV$.
-In \autoref{fact}, we specialize the construction to give a conceptual framework for geometric factorization homology in the equivariant context developed by the third author and for her proof of nonabelian Poincar\'e duality.
+It is classical that, when $\sV$ is closed, an algebra $X$ over an operad $\sC$ is the same as a map of operads from $\sC$ to the endomorphism operad $\End(X)$ of $X$.
+Heading towards factorization homology, we show in \autoref{VWcon} how to generalize this statement to operads in a category $\sW$ enriched in $\sV$ and we investigate the analogous statement for unital operads and their algebras.
+In \autoref{fact}, we specialize these ideas to give a conceptual framework for geometric factorization homology in the equivariant context developed by the third author and for her proof of nonabelian Poincar\'e duality.
 The construction of the scanning map that gives that duality isomorphism seems to us to be of particular interest.
+It is worked out conceptually in \autoref{SCAN}.

+In the brief \autoref{remarks}, we remark on where the ideas here, in particular the focus on $\LA$-sequences rather than just on $\SI$-sequences, are relevant to other work in the literature.
+The topics are categories of modules over the commutativity operad, model categories of operads, generalizations of the Kelly product, and the role of $\LA$ in the theory of dendroidal sets.